featherlessai/chess-arena/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your Featherless API key:
+3. Create a `.env` file in the root directory and follow below steps:

+Quick Setup API

+1. Sign up for a [Featherless](https://featherless.ai/register) account

+2. Subscribe to a plan that fits your needs

+3. Navigate to the API Keys section in your dashboard

+4. Create a new API Key
+5. add your Featherless API key in your .env file:
 VITE_FEATHERLESS_API_KEY=your_api_key_here

 4. Start the development server:
 ```bash
 npm run dev